 - Telos (τέλος, σκοπός), signifying end or purpose.

-Since the late 1990’s logoteleologists have studied how meanings influence motivation and action.
-The science believes that humans are teleological or goal-directed, and self-directed by meanings.
+Since the late 1990’s, logoteleologists have studied how meanings influence motivation and action, and explain consequence.
+The science believes that humans are teleological or goal-directed, and self-directed by meanings (and hence, logoteleological).
 For instance, a person accomplishes the goal of drinking water because he or she physically senses that they are becoming dehydrated.
 The state of dehydration means something to the person experiencing it.
 And it motivates (wills) an action (purposeful behavior) that quenches their thirst.

 In short, logoteleology studies and describes the mind’s ability to stay on course from meaning intention to consequence.

-As with Alfred Adler’s individual psychology and other psychological theories (e.g. self-regulation psychology and logotherapy), MPP also believes that people are not always aware of their meanings and, as result, they might not be able to explain their actions.
+As with Alfred Adler’s individual psychology and other psychological theories (e.g., self-regulation psychology, logotherapy, transactional analysis), MPP also believes that people are not always aware of their meanings and, as a result, they might not be able to explain their actions.
 You might relate to situations where you found yourself saying, “Why do I do this to myself!?”
 Others too might think or say statements such as, “Why did I say that?
 I didn’t intend to!”
-These examples help explain an axiom of Logoteleology: Humans are self-directed; however, not all human behavior is consciously self-determined.
+These examples — again, in tune with other psychological theories — help explain an axiom of Logoteleology: Humans are self-directed; however, not all human behavior is consciously self-determined.

-Logoteleology helps people understand the meaning they give to life, people, situations, and themselves as a way to understand their behavior – and more importantly – to improve and achieve their goals in self-determined meaningful ways.
-Said differently, by understanding their meanings, individuals can comprehend and explain why their behavior and life’s outcomes.
+Logoteleology helps people comprehend the meaning they give to life, people, situations, and themselves as a way to understand their behavior – and more importantly – to improve and achieve their goals in self-determined meaningful ways.
+Said differently, by understanding their meanings, individuals can discern why their behavior and life’s outcomes.
 Thus, MPP is an optimistic — yet very practical — psychological science that helps people and institutions form healthy meanings to better shape, adapt and thrive in their environments.

 Adler’s goal concept is characterized particularly by the fact that the individual is largely unaware of his goal, that it is a hidden or unconscious goal, a goal which the individual does not understand.
 It is the true nature of the individual’s hidden goal which constitutes according to Adler, the essential content of the unconscious. ~ Heinz L Ansbacher and Rowena R Ansbacher, editors, The Individual Psychology of Alfred Adler